-Aung San Suu Kyi: No ethnic cleansing of Myanmar Muslim minority - BBC News
+Suu Kyi denies Rohingya ethnic cleansing

 - Truth, lies and Aung San Suu Kyi

-- Who will help Myanmar's Rohingya?
+- Who are the Rohingya?

-The military, which moved in after co-ordinated attacks on border guards in October, has been accused indiscriminately targeting the Rohingya, and subjecting them to rape, murder and torture.
-Some 70,000 people are thought to have fled to Bangladesh.
+The Rohingya are denied citizenship in Myanmar, also known as Burma, which views them as illegal immigrants from Bangladesh.
+They face routine official and public discrimination.

+Tens of thousands of Rohingya live in make-shift refugee camps after being displaced by communal violence in 2012.

+In recent months, some 70,000 have fled to Bangladesh to escape a government military operation in Rakhine, launched after nine policemen were killed in an attack.

-The United Nations announced last month it was to conduct an investigation into the alleged human rights abuses.
+The United Nations announced last month it was to conduct an investigation into allegations the military has been indiscriminately targeting the Rohingya during the operation, subjecting them to rape, murder and torture.
+The government has denied this.

+For many, Ms Suu Kyi's perceived silence on the Rohingya has damaged the reputation she earned as a beacon for human rights, thanks to her decades-long battle against the military junta, during much of which she was under house arrest.

-But speaking in a face-to-face interview for the first time this year, Ms Suu Kyi said she was neither Margaret Thatcher, nor Mother Teresa, but a politician - and argued she had answered questions on the issue previously.
+But speaking in a face-to-face interview for the first time this year, Ms Suu Kyi said she had answered questions on the issue previously.

+"This question has been asked since 2013, when the last round of troubles broke out in Rakhine.

+"And they [the journalists] would ask me questions and I would answer them and people would say I said nothing.

-Ms Suu Kyi, who said she had no idea why the October attacks were carried out but speculated it may have been an effort to derail the peace process, also denied the army had free rein to do whatever they like.
+Ms Suu Kyi said she had no idea why the October attacks were carried out, but speculated it may have been an effort to derail attempts to negotiate peace between the Myanmar state and the country's various armed ethnic insurgent groups.

-However, she did acknowledge that regaining control of the military was something the government still hoped to do.
-Under the current constitution, the military acts independent of the governing party.
+She also denied the army had free rein to do whatever it liked.

 "They are not free to rape, pillage and torture," she said.
 "They are free to go in and fight.
 That is in the constitution.
 Military matters are to be left to the army."

+However, she did acknowledge that regaining control of the military was something the government still hoped to do.
+Under the current constitution, the military operates independently of the governing party.

-From icon to politician: Fergal Keane for BBC News in Myanmar
+From icon to politician: Fergal Keane, BBC News in Myanmar

-I meet her in Naypyidaw, a relic of the absurdity and paranoia of military rule, a capital marooned far from the people, designed to keep the generals safe but where the new democratic government is now trying to consolidate a hold on power.
+I meet her in Nay Pyi Daw, a relic of the absurdity and paranoia of military rule, a capital marooned far from the people, designed to keep the generals safe but where the new democratic government is now trying to consolidate a hold on power.

-I first interviewed Aung San Suu Kyi over two decades ago on her release from the first period of house arrest in July 1995.
+I first interviewed Aung San Suu Kyi more than two decades ago on her release from the first period of house arrest in July 1995.
 Since then I have followed her progress through renewed house arrest, military crackdowns and then the triumph of democratic elections last year.

 The atmosphere when we met was friendly.
 She discussed her government's achievements but refused absolutely to accept that the Rohingya Muslims in Rakhine state were the victims of ethnic cleansing.